Loading Events

 Join Lewis Ginter Botanical Garden on the road as we explore Mexican Cuisine with Chef Danny Mena at Conejo.
 In 2010, UNESCO put Mexican cuisine on the list of Intangible Cultural Heritage, primarily because of the bean, the chile and corn.
 The evening will start with a talk by Chef Danny, who will focus on these delicious and versatile plants along with the farming practices that have been used for centuries to grow these amazing crops.
 The symbiosis between corn, squash and beans has allowed Mexican cuisine to flourish in small farms throughout Mexico.
 The class title “La milpa y el Maguey” incorporates words in Nahuatl, the tongue spoken before the Spanish Conquista, and has been incorporated into the Spanish language in Mexico.
 Milpa means “a small field mainly of maize” and Maguey, from the Nahuatl Mahagua, means “the plant that gives life or water–agave.”
 Chef Danny will provide participants with recipes to take home.

-Following the discussion, join Chef Danny for an elevated and delicious three-course dinner with paired cocktails, wine and coffee!
+Following the discussion, join Chef Danny for an elevated and delicious four-course dinner with paired cocktails, wine and coffee!

 Note: We are able to accommodate vegetarian requests and non-alcoholic beverages.
 Please be sure to indicate those preferences during registration.

-Fee is all-inclusive and covers the class location, talk with Chef Danny Mena, all food and beverage, Richmond City Meals tax and gratuity.
+Fee is all-inclusive and covers the talk with Chef Danny Mena, all food and beverage and Richmond City Meals tax and gratuity.
 Please note that this class will meet off-site at Conejo (5820 Patterson Ave, Richmond, VA 23226).

 Lewis Ginter Botanical Garden strives to be a Garden for all and we are committed to offering diverse adult learning opportunities that are inclusive and accessible to all learners.
 If you would like to request an accommodation to support your participation in an adult learning opportunity at the Garden, please contact [email protected] or call 804-262-9887 x328 and we will make our best effort to help.